Primal-dual splitting for structured composite monotone inclusions with or without cocoercivity: Numerical experiments

+The results of CGH experiments are often interpreted manually by biologists, which can be time-consuming and may lack accuracy.
+Therefore, the fused LASSO can be applied for automatic interpretation.
+In this experiment, we use the data from \cite{TW08} to represent CGH measurements from 2 glioblastoma multiforme (GBM) tumors, which is a very aggressive and common type of primary brain cancer.

-\paragraph{Parameter settings and results:} We consider problem \eqref{prob:dec_fused_lasso} with $n=5$, $m=100$, $d=1000$.
-The true vector is generated with $10$ nonzero elements.
-Matrix $\mathcal{A}$ is a random matrix whose elements follow the standard Gaussian distribution and it is partitioned into $n$ row blocks randomly.
-Then $b$ is obtained by adding independent and identical distributed Gaussian noise with variance $10^{-3}$ onto $\mathcal{A}x$.
+\paragraph{Parameter settings and results:} We consider problem \eqref{prob:dec_fused_LASSO} with $n=10$ and the data are partitioned into row blocks randomly.
+The dataset $x\in\mathbb{R}^{990}$ is given and the matrix $\mathcal{A}\in\mathbb{R}^{990 \times 990}$ is the identity matrix, following \cite[Section~2]{TW08}.
+Then $b$ is obtained by adding an independent and identically distributed Gaussian noise with variance $10^{-3}$ to $\mathcal{A}x$.